Changissnz/nu_merchant_principal/README.md

 by way of edges.
-For each piece of the network (either a node or edge), its associated function uses comparative measures between element (node) attributes to process information that is originally criteria $C$ by third-party agent $A$.
+For each piece of the network (either a node or edge), its associated function uses comparative measures between element (node) attributes to process information that is originally criteria $C$ by third-party agent $D$.
 If the information satisfies some condition, not yet specified, by the comparative measures, then an action is taken with regards to the node or edge.
 If action is to be taken on a node, then one of two events may occur:
-- the node is accepted by agent $A$ as the source,
+- the node is accepted by agent $D$ as the source,
 - the node routes the information passed to it along an edge.

 And for action to be taken on an edge, there is the primary